skylerdegrote/just-write-it-noauth/README.md

 ### Author
 My name is Skyler.
 I am a writer, author and software engineer.
 I love learning and as I create this website I'm learning all new languages.
 For a list of them, see below.

+###Go-Live Plan
+My plan is to go live before the 5th of October.

 ### Languages Used
 * PHP
 * SASS